How to Clean Buckwheat Pillows

 Pillows vary in their sizes, designs, and stuffing.
 A popular stuffing choice is buckwheat that doubles as a protein and fiber source.
+But, before you shop for the best buckwheat pillow, you need to be mindful of how to clean it.
 So, what is a buckwheat pillow, and why is it unique?
 True to its name, this pillow is stuffed with buckwheat, an ancient seed native to Asia.
 However, it’s neither grain nor does it contain wheat.
 Before getting in the pillow, the buckwheat undergoes de-hulling and cleaning.

 Cleaning Buckwheat Pillows

 Your pillowcase determines the pillow’s cleanliness.
 That’s why you should choose the right fabric.
 Take the case of cotton.
 Aside from being gentle on your body, the casing is easy to clean.
 Here’s how to wash cotton covers.

 1- Transfer the hulls into a clean pillowcase or grocery bag and fasten it with a tie if it doesn’t have a zipper.
 You could ask your friend to hold the case while you pour the hulls to avoid spillage.

 2- Turn the cover inside out to remove all the hulls.

 3- Throw your organic cotton cover in the laundry machine and select a slow cycle.
 Don’t use bleach lest you damage the material.

 4- Don’t mix the case with non-textiles.
 This guarantees a thorough wash and protects your machine from overload.

 5- To avoid shrinkage, clean the fabric with cold water and air dry it.
 You can place it on a flat surface or use a clothesline.
 Remember, even the slightest dampness ruins the hulls and invites mold.

 1- Fill the sink with cold water and add mild soap.